 Dr. Hamerton’s areas of interest lie in eighteenth-century French intellectual, gender, and cultural history.
 She has three book projects planned or in progress.
 “The Appetites of the Soul: Taste and Human Nature in Old Regime France, 1670-1740,” is a monograph in progress on moral and scientific debates surrounding the faculty of taste in late seventeenth- and early eighteenth-century France.
 “Madame de Lambert: Essays of a Salonnière,” will be an annotated translation of a selection of the writings of the early Enlightenment salonnière the marquise de Lambert, with an extensive introductory essay, planned for “The Other Voice in Early Modern Europe: The Toronto Series” co-published by the Center for Renaissance and Reformation Studies and the Iter website at the University of Toronto.
 Dr. Hamerton’s second monograph, “The Tasteful Nation: France, Aesthetic Judgment, and National Identity in the Eighteenth Century,” a study of the eighteenth-century fortunes of taste as a contested and highly gendered quality of French national identity, will be the sequel volume to the “Appetites of the Soul” and will present almost entirely unpublished research.

 Dr. Hamerton has received numerous awards, including the American Society for Eighteenth-Century Studies Innovative Course Design Competition Award for her Honors course designed for Columbia’s non-history-majors, “Taste and Consumption in French History: Honors,” which is an elective for the Women’s and Gender Studies Minor and the Cultural Studies major.
+She is one of three inaugural recipients of Columbia College’s School of LAS/Institute for the Study of Women and Gender in the Arts and Media Faculty Fellowships, awarded for Spring 2014 to support her work on her “Appetites of the Soul” project.
 She has presented her research widely at national and international scholarly conferences and workshops.
 Her publications include “Rousseau and the New Domestic Art of Women’s Taste,” Proceedings of the Western Society for French History, vol. 37, 2009 (Boulder, CO): 99-115; “A Feminist Voice in the Enlightenment Salon: Madame de Lambert on Taste, Sensibility, and the Feminine Mind,” Modern Intellectual History 7, no. 2 (August 2010): 209-38; and “Malebranche, Taste and Sensibility: The Origins of Sensitive Taste and a Reconsideration of Cartesianism’s Feminist Potential,” The Journal of the History of Ideas 69, no. 4 (October 2008): 533-58.

 Contact Dr. Hamerton: